Ecommerce-Soul-Sounds/e-commerce-backend-main/README.md

 # e-commerce-backend
-> This a web application project developing an e-commerce website for musical instruments and other accessoories.
-We use Spring Boot to build the back-end part, and Angualr for the front-end part.
-This Respository is for the back-end.
+> This a web application project developing an e-commerce website for musical instruments and other accessories.
+We use Spring Boot to build the back-end part and Angular for the front-end part.
+This Repository is for the back-end.

 ## User Stores
 - Users can view previous orders.